Jarrettgohh/Personal-Website/README.md

 Personal website to showcase my current & future projects with source codes for some.

+# TO NOTE
-# URL EXTENSION "/Personal-Website/" instead of "/Personal-Website" else image would not load.
+URL EXTENSION "/Personal-Website/" instead of "/Personal-Website" else image would not load.

 # TECHNOLOGY USED